Celeste Tour Boots - Womens

 About this product

-The Scott Celeste Tour Boot for 2026 is a women's-specific alpine touring boot built around a Cabrio Hybrid construction using Grilamid material, keeping weight low while maintaining structural integrity across demanding high-mountain terrain.
-A 110 flex index delivers a smooth yet firm response well suited to steep descents, while the 103.5mm last offers a comfortable fit with a touch of extra room.
-The Rear Hook Walk System provides a full 60 degrees of cuff mobility for efficient uphill travel, then locks down for powerful energy transfer on the descent.
-The Powerlite 2.0 construction and PWR Lite Tour liner work together to balance warmth and lightweight performance.
-A Vibram lugged outsole adds confident grip on variable surfaces during the approach, and the boot is compatible with alpine touring bindings to the ISO 9523 standard.
-Refined buckles and an improved tongue make entry and adjustment straightforward, rounding out a design focused on progression and all-day comfort.
+The Scott Celeste Tour Boot for 2026 is a women's-specific alpine touring boot engineered for high-mountain ski-touring where light weight, walkability, and skiing performance all matter.
+Built around a Cabrio Hybrid (Powerlite 2.0) construction using Grilamid material, the boot delivers a responsive 110 flex index while keeping overall weight low.
+A 103.5mm last provides a comfortable fit with extra room through the forefoot, and the PWR Lite Tour liner adds warmth on long days in the mountains.
+The Rear Hook Walk System switches between ski and walk modes with a full 60 degrees of cuff mobility for efficient climbing, then locks down for powerful energy transfer on descents.
+A Vibram lugged outsole offers reliable grip on variable terrain, and the boot is compatible with alpine touring bindings to ISO 9523 standards.
+Refined buckles and an improved tongue make entry and adjustment straightforward.
+Available in size 23 among other options.

 - Category